unicode-org/message-format-wg/spec/formatting.md

 Resolved values cannot always be formatted by a given implementation.
-When such an error occurs during _formatting_, an implementation SHOULD emit an appropriate _Message Function Error_ and produce a _fallback value_ for the _placeholder_ that produced the error.
+When such an error occurs during _formatting_, an implementation MUST emit an appropriate _Message Function Error_ and use a _fallback value_ for the _placeholder_ with the error.
-A formatting function MAY substitute a value to use instead of a _fallback value_.

 Implementations MAY represent the result of _formatting_ using the most appropriate data type or structure.
 Some examples of these include: